 Since incorporating in 2012, Grand Nation has become a one-stop source for people in need.
 The coalition serves as an umbrella organization for a number of different programs, all of which are designed to help people of all ages receive the assistance they need while providing them with the skills necessary to make the change they seek.

 The programs under Grand Nation’s umbrella address issues ranging from poverty, drug abuse recovery and suicide prevention to financial literacy, feeding the hungry, and youth leadership.

-These programs include TurnChange, Wellbriety, ExamiNation Testing Center, Worth the Fight, Ga Du Gi, The Table Food Resource, Laundry Love, Community Gardens, Banking the Unbankable, The Gathering of Champions, Responsible Recreation and Harvesting Hope Wellness Center.
+These programs include TurnChange, Wellbriety, ExamiNation Testing Center, Worth the Fight, Ga Du Gi, The Table Food Resource, Community Gardens, Banking the Unbankable, The Gathering of Champions and Responsible Recreation.

 How It All Started

 Grand Nation started with a strategic prevention framework grant from Cherokee Nation Behavioral Health.
 The coalition’s original focus was on substance abuse prevention.

 As the volunteer members began working with addicts and those in recovery, they realized there were a lot of other issues that also needed to be addressed to fully help all those in need.

 They also recognized that it was hard for people in the Grand Lake area to access community service.

 “We started identifying needs in the community and looking for strengths and assets, asking what does our community have that we can enhance or support,” said Grand Nation Executive Director Jennifer Hinson, “and, what do we not have that we can offer or find someone to offer.”